milk-modules/milk-modules.github.io/activities/TextToSpeech/instructions/TextToSpeech.md

 The project contains only one screen (activity).
 The primary user interface (UI) elements of this screen are:

-{0}.
-A Switch control located at the top of the screen.
+1. A Switch control located at the top of the screen.
 Turning this control ‘on’ and ‘off’ will hide/show the UI elements on the screen.
 This behavior is to simulate a blind user.
-{0}.
-Two Buttons.
+2. Two Buttons.
 One button is to obtain the current date and the other button is to obtain the current time.
-{0}.
-A TextView located towards the bottom of the screen.
+3. A TextView located towards the bottom of the screen.
 This control will show the date and time when the button is tapped/clicked.

 The existing project contains the code to show the date and time when the buttons are tapped/clicked.

 Follow the below steps to add TextToSpeech functionality so that when a button is tapped/clicked, the app will announce/speak the date and time.
-The file MainActivity.java should be updated with the below.
+The file *MainActivity.java* should be updated with the code below.

 1. Create the following variable: